lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 Also…:

-* Unlike F-Droid, they actually care if the signature changes!
+* Unlike F-Droid, they actually care if the developers signature changes!
-* Accrescent uses a strong signing method for its repository metadata than F-Droid (Ed25519 whole-file signing vs Jar signing)
+* Accrescent uses a strong signing method for its repository metadata than F-Droid (ed25519 whole-file signing vs Jar signing)

 ## Sandboxed Google Play Store

 I want to point out again that this guide is *not* looking for the most private way to obtain its apps, but the most secure, as defined above.

+Also, I'm not talking about MicroG.

 * https://nitter.net/GrapheneOS/status/1497272529223917575
 * Developer and Google sign the app.